novayo/LeetCode/0236_Lowest_Common_Ancestor_of_a_Binary_Tree/README.md

 * Memory Usage: 27.8 MB, less than 13.38% of Python3 online submissions for Lowest Common Ancestor of a Binary Tree.

 > recursion to find out a node which return two "found"

+---

+try_4.py: O(n) O(n)

+* Runtime: 76 ms, faster than 54.69% of Python3 online submissions for Lowest Common Ancestor of a Binary Tree.
+* Memory Usage: 27.8 MB, less than 13.12% of Python3 online submissions for Lowest Common Ancestor of a Binary Tree.

+> return a number represent how many target we found.